Open M-F from 8:30 AM to 5:00 PM

 Why choose a dentist in Dalton, GA like Dalton Family and Cosmetic Dentistry?

-Our clinic at 1006 Professional Blvd is just minutes from nearby towns, offering accessible, expert care.
+Our clinic at 1006 Professional Blvd Suite B is just minutes from nearby towns, offering accessible, expert care.

 While exact statistics for hyperdontia in Dalton, GA, aren’t widely available, its global prevalence suggests it affects a small but notable portion of our community.
 Local dental initiatives, like school screenings or health fairs, can play a role in early detection, benefiting families across the region.